Travelgate/documentation/kb/faqs/glossary.md

 Records of web activity for analysis or troubleshooting.

 - **Working (Auto-connection Status)**
-Status indicating an operative credentials connection
+Status indicating an operative credentials connection.

 - **XML**
 Extensible Markup Language, a format for encoding documents, often used in data exchange.